redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

       The interfaces for the instance could be specified as a network name or as a created port name.
 * Upload images
     * Upload provided images to the glance store of the overcloud.
+* Aggregate groups
+    * Creates aggregation groups with defined hosts and metadata.
+      **NOTE** - a must configuration is required: enable "AggregateInstanceExtraSpecsFilter"
+      in a /etc/nova/nova.conf file (controllers nodes) to the scheduler_default_filters defenition.
 * Creates flavors and extra_specs
     * Creates flavors for the instances.
 Extra_specs could be created for the flavors if required.
 * Creates keypair